charlesetc/quartz/content/_index.md

 You take it all in.

 I hope you find what you came for.
-In these woods.
-I've left some baubles around.
+I've left some trinkets around these woods.
-Maybe you'll find one contains a gem?
+Maybe you'll find one is a gem?